hezhaobin/A014-sensu-stricto-divergence/README.md

 ## Notes

+### [2 dec 2017] troubleshoot paml in biopython

+- Problem
+    paml wouldn't run properly, with various errors related to the file path

+- Solution

+    1. I found the Biopython wiki for [PAML](http://biopython.org/wiki/PAML) misleading.
+In particular, the "working_dir" option is designed to shorten the path of the files as input to paml, e.g. alignment, tree and control.
+After debugging the code (biopython's), I found that the wrapper function "codeml.py" actually expects absolute paths for those files.
+    1. The file format conversion that I got working yesterday produces the "phylip-intercleaved" format.
+This should work with PAML except that PAML expects a letter "I" on the first line for this format, which the Biopython function left out.
+I changed the output format to "phylip-sequential" and it worked.

+- Notes
+    In general, I've found working with Python and Biopython rather enjoyable, due to the ease of reading python code and the fact that the functions for biopython are quite transparent, which means I can debug them without much difficulty.

 ### [1 dec 2017] apply to many alignment

 - Followed [biopython tutorial](https://github.com/peterjc/biopython_workshop/tree/master/reading_writing_alignments) to learn how to use python to read and convert alignment